openbroadcaster/openbroadcaster.github.io/gettingStarted.md

     daemon-binary = /usr/bin/pulseaudio
 ~~~~

-### Using Jack Audio Kit
+### Jack Audio Kit
 To use `Jack`, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
 Save the change.
-If using the USB2XLR adapter, ensure it is connected to the Player.
-Reboot.
-Audio will now be processed using `Jack`.
+The startup script will automatically start the jackd daemon if Jack is selected as an audio mode.
+If using the USB2XLR adapter, ensure it is connected to the Player before rebooting.

 As noted above, there are no input/output controls for `Jack` audio in the default setup.
 To override the default setup, save the following script `.jack.plumbing` in your home directory (i.e. ~/).
 Reboot.
 Find the Jack Volume control on the Panel (hover over icons to the left of the clock) to achieve control over the audio levels.
 If there is a test signal or other audio source, the `Jack` Volume control will display color bars indicating level for the left and right channels (both source and master output).